whuynhit/whuynhit/README.md

 # About Me
 I am an aspiring IT professional, recent Ohlone graduate and prospective student at Western Governors University.
 With my experience in Hardware and Software setup/installation/configuration/troubleshooting, I am seeking opportunities that would allow me to work with a variety of technologies.
-Especially Cloud Technologies.
+Especially Cloud and Security Technologies.

 # 👨‍💻 Information Technology Projects 👨‍💻